Seaport Free Writes - In-Person!

 Please note that proof of vaccination against COVID-19 is required to attend this class.
 Please submit your proof of vaccination here at least 48 hours before your class begins.
 Read on to learn more about GrubStreet's vaccine protocol and find information about where to get vaccinated below.

 About this Session

 Looking to add some creativity to your day?
 Want to meet other local writers and get started on some new writing?
-Join our Seaport Free Writes session on Friday, October 22nd from 5:30pm-6:30pm.
-You’ll meet fellow writers and get your creative juices flowing with some fresh writing exercises.
+Join our Seaport Free Writes session on Wednesday, October 6th from 12:30pm-1:15pm.
+For 45 minutes, you’ll meet fellow writers and get your creative juices flowing with some fresh writing exercises.
 Best of all, you’ll leave with some new ideas to ponder for the rest of your day and beyond.
 Please note that you must register ahead of time and provide proof of vaccination to attend this session.

 GrubStreet Vaccine Protocol